DavidTrinh2005/dms_1/posts/3A-Second-Blog.md

 ## Land Texture Experimentation

 In our second lesson, we went through the slides containing fundemental spatial design elements and concepts.
 After this brief, we fired Unity Hub and developed a system for creating land textures and mass.
 We dedicated time to creating and modifying our environments and landscapes.
+Mx.
+Thomas did a run through on how to incorporate land peaks and mountains in our space and further proceeded by teaching us how to add a texture layer on the mountain.
+I opted for a sandy texture with stoney mountainous peaks.

 ![LandMaking](/w01s1/land%20making.png)

 ---

 ##